+Overview.
 ERISA requires that all service arrangements with ERISA plans satisfy certain minimum regulatory requirements.
 Often service arrangements are structured to comply with the minimum requirements contained in section 408(b)(2) of ERISA.
 New U.S. Department of Labor rules under section 408(b)(2) require certain service providers to now furnish disclosure about their services and compensation arrangements to the responsible plan fiduciary of their ERISA plan clients.
-Based on the guidance and interpretations available in respect to the disclosure requirement of 408(b)(2), this document provides a high-level summary and is intended to consolidate those disclosures for all relevant lines of business.
-It is not intended to provide information specific to any particular plan and should be read in conjunction with other disclosures, notices, agreements and materials furnished by R.J.
-O'Brien & Associates, LLC ("RJO") and relevant third parties that will provide further detailed information regarding relevant services, fees and other activities.
+Based on the guidance and interpretations available in respect to the disclosure requirement of 408(b)(2), this document provides a high-level summary and is intended to consolidate those disclosures for all relevant lines of business, it is not intended to provide information specific to any particular plan and should be read in conjunction with other disclosures, notices, agreements and materials furnished by RJO and relevant third parties that will provide further detailed information regarding relevant services, fees and other activities.
 RJO will modify the 408(b)(2) disclosure to reflect subsequent guidance and interpretation of the disclosure rule, as well as any changes in the contracts and arrangements for services provided.
-If you have questions or need further information, please contact RJO Compliance.
+If you have questions or need further information, please contact us.